ValentineCodes/yeet/README.md

 # Description

-A CLI for querying blockchain data, interacting with smart contracts and generating accounts
+A CLI for querying blockchain data, interacting with smart contracts, transfer funds, generating accounts and more

 [Video Demo](https://youtu.be/2xRcDvSwDOk)